marth-vader2001/Nightmare-Plague-PC-Vault/- Marta -/Characters/Non Player Characters/Buyuk Emre Aydin.md

 Emre Aydin, the current leader of [[Sunmaek]].
-Emre has maintained control over Sunmaek for near on 40 years: the country has flourishe under her l
+Emre has maintained control over Sunmaek for near on 40 years: the country has flourished under her leadership.